mathieubouhelier/wallApp/README.md

 2. Install the dependencies:

-- Navigate to root directory and run `npm run install`
+- Navigate to root directory WallApp/ and run `npm run install`

-3. Create an .`env` file at the root and fill it (use `.env.example` as an example)
+3. Create an .`env` file at the root (WallApp/) and fill it (use `.env.example` (localize at WallApp/) as an example)
-4. Navigate to /frontend, create an .`env` file and fill it (use `.env.example` as an example)
+4. Navigate to WallApp/frontend, create an .`env` file and fill it (use `.env_Frontend.example` (localize at WallApp/frontend)as an example)

 5. Start the app:
-- Navigate to root directory and run `npm start`
+- Navigate to root directory WallApp/ and run the command `npm start`

 ## What it is about?